jpchip/giveaway-grabber/README.md

 #### Emails

-If you want to also receive an email notification, sign up for a free [sendgrid](https://sendgrid.com/) account and add the API key to the `.ggrc.json` file.
+If you want to also receive an email notification, sign up for a free [sendgrid](https://sendgrid.com/) account and add the API key to your `.ggrc.json` file.

 ### Good luck!